We’ve had thirty days of lockdown; let’s review the diary since mid-April.

 18/5/20: The lockdown draws to an end, such as it is.
 This may be disastrous and cause a resurgence of the disease.
 Long have I maintained that the lockdown itself will cause more damage in the long run than COVID-19, so “disastrous” is a relative term.
 Workmen have returned to repairs on the aging railway embankment at the foot of our garden.
 A piledriver bangs its very necessary but distressingly loud way through the day.
 I’m informed that this particular embankment, between Croydon and Oxted, is one of the worst examples in the country, of cheap and nasty laissez-faire Victorian private sector railway construction.
 Who knew?

-24/5/20 My lastest book is by my namesake Richard Hough, and is a biography of Captain James Cook.
+24/5/20 My latest read was written by my namesake Richard Hough, and is a biography of Captain James Cook.
 Very interesting reading.
 I made some oat crackers.
 We’re making a lot of our stuff bespoke now: bread, muesli, crackers, even pasta sometimes.
 Chutney when the apples are ready.
 With my wife to wish happy birthday to an old lovely older gent who lives locally.
 He has the habit of paying NO attention whatsover to anything you say, and yet he manages to do this without conveying offence.

 31/5/20 This evening we had two friends of ours over for socially distanced drinks, at a table on our patio.
 It was the first social occasion for months other than the VE 75 celebration.
 Oddly enough, this couple were actually the last people we socialised with in the old times.
 We enjoyed a pleasant pub lunch with them in the White Hart at Brasted, on the weekend before the lockdown started.